Information on COVID-19

 https://www.rcpch.ac.uk/resources/covid-19-guidance-neonatal-settings

-Our staff answer a few frequently asked questions by patients.
-For a list of useful resources for expectant mothers please see the question below ‘ What antenatal support will I receive?’
+Listed below is a few frequently asked questions by patients.
+For a list of useful resources for expectant mothers please see the question ‘ What antenatal support will I receive?’

 What do I do if I have a COVID-19 related query or concern?